Quiz: Name The Goalkeepers With The Most Penalty Saves In Premier League History

 Last week we asked you to name the goalkeepers with the most clean sheets in Premier League history, however, this time we’ve decided to switch gears a little.

-We’re giving you four minutes to name the 10 players who have saved the most penalties since the Premier League began in the 1992/1993 season.
+We’re giving you four minutes to name the 10 ‘keepers who have saved the most penalties since the Premier League began in the 1992/1993 season.

 To give you a clue, we’ve provided the number of penalty saves each keeper managed in their Premier League careers and one of the clubs each respective goalkeeper player for.
 Only surnames names are required.